Film editing: Assistant editors

 Television shows typically have one assistant per editor.
 This assistant is responsible for every task required to bring the show to the final form.
 Lower budget features and documentaries will also commonly have only one assistant.
+Higher budget films and shows tend to have more than one assistant editor, and in some cases, there can be a full team of assistants.

 The organizational aspects job could best be compared to database management.
 When a film is shot, every piece of picture or sound is coded with numbers and timecode.
 It is the assistant's job to keep track of these numbers in a database, which, in non-linear editing, is linked to the computer program.
 The editor and director cut the film using digital copies of the original film and sound, commonly referred to as an "offline" edit.
 When the cut is finished, it is the assistant's job to bring the film or television show "online".
 They create lists and instructions that tell the picture and sound finishers how to put the edit back together with the high-quality original elements.
 Assistant editing can be seen as a career path to eventually becoming an editor.
 Many assistants, however, do not choose to pursue advancement to the editor, and are very happy at the assistant level, working long and rewarding careers on many films and television shows.